atharva-p/guides/beginner.md

 _TODO insert link here after finishing rounding properly_

-**Floor division** Use double lashes to do a floor division.
-The float is automatically rounded off to an integer and returns an integer data type `print(8 // 3)` will print 2
+**Floor division** Use double dashes to do a floor division.
+The float is automatically rounded off to an integer and returns an integer data type `print(8 // 3)` will print 2. **Floor** means to return smallest integer lower or equal to x.

+**Rounding a number up**
+Use the `math.ceil()` function to round a number to an integer higher or equal to x.
+To **ceil** is to return an integer that is equal or higher than x.

 ## F strings